securisec/r2retdec/README.md

 ![repo size](https://img.shields.io/github/repo-size/securisec/r2retdec.svg)

 r2retdec is a bridge in between radare2 and retdec and decompiles individual functions.
 It also provides summary of strings, xrefs and calls for a function.
+The various windows are mouse scrollable and draggable.

 [![asciicast](https://asciinema.org/a/170931.png)](https://asciinema.org/a/170931)